typst/typst/tests/suite/math/call.typ

 $ sin(#1) $

 --- math-call-pass-to-box ---
+// This test was fixed by PR 4638 adding math.var!
+See there for details.

-// When passing to a function, we lose the italic styling if we wrap the content
+// When passing to a function, we used to lose the italic styling if the content
-// in a non-math function unless it's already nested in some math element (lr,
+// was wrapped in a non-math function (i.e. box) unless it was already nested in
-// attach, etc.)
+// some math element (lr, attach, etc.)
-//
-// This is not good, so this test should fail and be updated once it is fixed.
 #let id(body) = body
+#let eq(body) = math.equation(body)
 #let bx(body) = box(body, stroke: blue+0.5pt, inset: (x:2pt, y:3pt))
-#let eq(body) = math.equation(body)
 $
      x y   &&quad     x (y z)   &quad     x y^z  \
   id(x y)  &&quad  id(x (y z))  &quad  id(x y^z) \